vatesfr/xen-orchestra/packages/xo-server-auth-ldap/README.md

   auth-ldap:
     uri: "ldap://ldap.example.org"

-    # Path to CA certificates to use when connecting to
+    # Path to CA certificates to use when connecting to SSL-secured
-    # SSL-secured LDAP servers.
-If not specified, it will use
+    # LDAP servers.
+    #
-    # a default set of well-known CAs.
+    # If not specified, it will use a default set of well-known CAs.
     certificateAuthorities:
       - /path/to/ca_cert.pem
       - /path/to/another/ca_cert.pem

     # Check the validity of the server's certificate.
-Useful
+Useful when
-    # when connecting to servers that use a self-signed certificate.
+    # connecting to servers that use a self-signed certificate.
+    #
-    # Defaults to true if not specified.
+    # Default to true
     checkCertificate: true

     # Credentials to use before looking for the user record.